• Contact

 You may be stuck in a rut because you’re used to shooting the same things over and over again.
 Trying something different can help get you out of it.

-Recommended read: How To Get Started With Travel Photography (for hobbyists)
+Recommended read: How to Get Started With Travel Photography (for hobbyists)

 5. Take black and white photos